-D. John Mangan is Professor of Logistics at Newcastle University.
-He has spent his entire career around the logistics sector, starting as an air freight clerk, then as a civil servant focused on transport, and following this he commenced his academic career – qualifications include masters degrees (Lancaster and Cranfield), PhD (Cardiff Logistics Systems Dynamics Group), Fulbright Scholar (Boston College) and FCILT.
+Dr John D. Mangan is a Professor of Logistics at the School of Engineering, Newcastle University and Visiting Professor at the School of Business, Trinity College Dublin.
+John spent his entire career around the logistics sector, starting as an air freight clerk with Aer Lingus, then as a civil servant focused on transport, and following this he commenced his academic career – qualifications and awards include BSc, HDip, MSc (Cranfield), MA (Lancaster), PhD (Cardiff Logistics Systems Dynamics Group), Fulbright Scholar (Boston College), sabbatical at the Centre for Transportation and Logistics at MIT, and FCILT.
 He previously held academic roles at University College Dublin, the Irish Management Institute and the University of Hull.

 His main area of interest is Global Logistics – how product moves around the world, and the associated costs and energy consumption; he has a wide range of journal and other publications and he has pioneered several new concepts in logistics and supply chain management.
 He is currently working on the 4th edition of his textbook (Global Logistics and Supply Chain Management, published by Wiley) which has become one of the standard textbooks in the field (selling over 25,000 copies to date).